blast-dev-team/devtools-devenv-flake/README.md

-# devenv-flake
-Flake for project-specific nix dev shells
+# Free AI at api.airforce